Ivan Provorov Game Preview: Blue Jackets vs. Maple Leafs

 Provorov Stats vs. the Maple Leafs

-- The Maple Leafs have given up 103 goals in total (3.4 per game), which ranks 18th in the NHL in goals allowed.
+- The Maple Leafs are 16th in goals allowed, giving up 108 total goals (3.4 per game) in the NHL.

 |2023-2024 Season